mario-rot/Feature-Reduction-Visualization-IML-W2/src/experiments/report_structure.md

 - Introduction - few sentences (1/3 page)
-- Metodology - (2 pages)
+- Methodology - (2 pages)
     - Exp: 1 - PCA Comparison (1 page)
         - Describe OPCA
         - Talk about sklearn PCAs
         - Mention that result of passing datasets through all PCAs are shown in the results section
         - Put the figure describing the experiment